Registering for Camp

 - We do not allow campers more than 2 grades apart to share the same room.
 For example, if your child has completed 8th grade this year, they CAN share a room with a 7th, 9th, and 10th grader but NOT an 11th grader or above.

 - We usually move older kids down not younger kids up.
 For example, if your camper has completed 5th grade and his roommate request has completed 4th grade, your child will be moved down with other 4th graders.

 - While 99% of the time we are able to fulfill roommate requests, we cannot guarantee a roommate.
 We will do our best to make sure your camper gets in the same room as their roommate request.

-- In order to maximize the chances of you getting your request, we suggest you register at the same time (even better is to put registrations in the same envelope).
+- In order to maximize the chances of you getting your request, we suggest you contact the other parent to make sure they have accepted the roommate request.

 IMPORTANT: We DO NOT give out personal information about any camper other than your own.
 For example, if you would like to know if your neighbor Jimmy is registered for week #6, we cannot give you that information.
 You'll need to contact Jimmy yourself to find that out.
 We do this to protect each camper's privacy to ensure that no unwanted information gets out.
 Thanks for your understanding.